RichardLi88/Notes/FIT3173/Buffer Overflow.md

 ## 64-bit system difference
 - Large address space
 - Different register names: RSP, RBP and RIP instead of ESP, EBP, and EIP
-- Up to 6 arguments are passsed via registers, only rest is pushed on stack
+- Up to 6 arguments are passed via registers, only rest is pushed on stack

 ## Consequences when assigning to address bigger than buffer
 #### Nothing